Mickey Mantle Baseball Cards: Top Ten To Invest In Right Now

 Part of it certainly has to do with overall production runs.

-There are about 3600 PSA graded copies of Mick’s 52 Bowman card about double that of the legendary 1952 Topps card.
+There are about 3600 PSA-graded copies of Mick’s 52 Bowman card, which is about double the number of the legendary 1952 Topps card.

 Huge discrepancy between the pricing in the 52 Topps and 52 Bowman Mantles.
 Is this the biggest mispricing in the hobby?